We aim to generate the best possible returns, in line with expectations and appetite for risk.

 How we invest

 We use intensive research to identify the strongest opportunities.
 We favour attractively priced, high-quality companies with an improving business profile and a track record of growing shareholder value.
-Our team includes six research analysts with over 50 years’ combined experience, and 14 investment managers, all sector specialists.
+Our team includes research analysts with over 50 years’ combined experience, and sector specialist investment managers.

 This can add a degree of certainty to a portfolio, by generating predictable cash flows with relatively low volatility.
 Our aim is always to grow wealth prudently over the long term, so we focus on finding safe, high-quality, liquid bonds.
 Typically these will be sovereign debt and high-grade corporate bonds in developed markets.
 We also invest in unrated bonds that have the potential to be upgraded, and index-linked securities to reduce inflation and interest rate risk.